My new ebook is here! →

 • Heavy cream to make the silkiest chocolate filling.

-• Glucose syrup will make the ganache super shiny and stable.
-It’s available in the bakery section of any supermarket.
+• Glucose syrup for a shiny, stable ganache (available in the bakery section of any supermarket).

 Process shot for a chocolate and raspberry tart.